18F/18f.gsa.gov/_posts/2020-04-23-saving-time-and-improving-data-quality-for-the-national-school-lunch-breakfast-program.md

 date: 'April 23, 2020'
 authors:
   - julia-lindpaintner
+  - mike-gintz
 tags:
   - 10x
   - data access
   - open data
 excerpt: >-
-  "In February 2020, pilot states reported back on their experience implementing and using a new data validation service during the fall of 2019.
+  In February 2020, pilot states reported back on their experience implementing and using a new data validation service during the fall of 2019.
 They agreed that it had significantly improved the data collection and submission process for their teams, citing time savings, fewer errors returned, greater ability